CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 ### Use Case Scenarios

-HAProxy can be used for dedicated applications (layer 7) or TCP load balancing (layer 4) to create a high availability environment for any web applications environment.
+HAProxy can be used as dedicated applications (layer 7) or TCP (layer 4) load balancer to create a high availability environment for any internal and external web or applications environment.
 In this use case, two web servers are load balanced by a pair of HAProxy to create a high availability environment.
-This can be used for:
+HAProxy can be configured to handle both internal and external network traffic and used to perform the following functions:

 -   Dedicated web services load balancing